Multi-threshold Accelerate Failure Time Model: Simulation Study

-We first report the estimation results for $s$ in Table 1.
-Our methods can correctly identity the number of thresholds with very high probability.
+{ The estimation results for $s$ are reported in Table 2 based on 1000 simulations}.
+Our methods can correctly identify the number of thresholds with very high probability.
 While their performance is comparable, SCAD seems to identify slightly more unnecessary change points than MCP.
 Both methods improve as sample size increases.

-Figure 1 displays the histograms of the estimators of thresholds, indicating the empirical estimates are symmetrically distributed around the true change points.
-Table 2 summarizes the estimation performance of the estimated thresholds for the cases with correct estimation of $\hat{s}=2$.
+Figure 2 displays the histograms of the estimators of thresholds, indicating the empirical estimates are symmetrically distributed around the true change points.
+Table 3 summarizes the estimation performance of the estimated thresholds for the cases with correct estimation of $\hat{s}=s$.
 Again the two penalty methods give quite similar results.
 The estimation bias and mean squared error for $a_1$ are relatively smaller than those for $a_2$.
-In fact we note that the jumps at the two change points are $\|\underline d_1^*\|^2=4$ and $\|\underline d_2^*\|^2=2$, respectively, under our model.
+In fact we note that the jumps at the two change points are $\|\mathbf d_1^*\|^2=4$ and $\|\mathbf d_2^*\|^2=2$, respectively, under our model.
 In general it is easier for our methods to detect a break point with greater jump.

-Finally we report the estimation performance of the regression coefficients $\hat\theta_j$ using box-plots in Figure 2.
-The estimated coefficients are quite consistent to the true parameter values.
-We can see that the variances of $\hat \theta^*_j,j=1,2,7,8,13,14$, which are the estimators of the coefficients of the intercept $x_{1,i}$ and $x_{2,i}=z_i$, are larger than the others.
-The zero coefficients $\theta_j^*,j=8,9,13,16,17,18$, can be successfully selected by our method, suggesting a satisfactory variable selection performance.
+Finally we report the estimation performance of the regression coefficients $\hat\theta_j$ using box-plots in Figure 3 when the number of thresholds are correctly estimated.
+In Examples 2-6, the estimated coefficients are quite consistent to the true parameter values.
+We can see that the variances of $\hat \theta^*_j,j=1,2,7,8,13,14$, which are the estimators of the coefficients of the intercept $x_{1,i}$ and $x_{2,i}=Z_i$, are larger than the others for Examples 1-4. {The zero coefficients $\theta_j^*,j=8,9,13,16,17,18$ in Examples 1-4 and $\theta_j^*,j=2,4,5,6$ in Examples 5-6}, can be successfully identified by our method, suggesting a satisfactory variable selection performance.

-It is noted in all simulations that results from Example 3 are comparable to those from Example 2.
-Even though example 3 violates the independence censoring assumption, numerical results in this section suggest our methods are quite robust and may still work under conditional independence.
+{It is noted in all simulations that results from Examples 3-4 and Example 6 are comparable to those from Example 2 and Example 5, respectively.
+Even though Examples 3-4 and Example 6 violate the independence censoring assumption, numerical results in this section suggest our methods are quite robust and may still work steadily under conditional independence.}